cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     # must be the same on all cluster nodes
     admin_password: "<admin user password>"

+cluster:
+  # Host IP of an active manager in the cluster
+  # not required when installing the first manager
+  active_manager_ip: "<manager host>"

 rabbitmq:
   ca_path: "<path to the CA crt file>"